This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- 1 lb. sweet potatoes, peeled and cubed into small pieces
+- 1 pound sweet potatoes peeled and cubed into small pieces

 - ⅛ teaspoon ground nutmeg

-- 6-7 cups low sodium broth (vegetable or chicken)
+- 6-7 cups low sodium stock vegetable or chicken

 - ¼ cup lemon juice or lemon wedges for serving